yakhilgithub/Project-Emoji-Elegance-Parade/README.md

 ## About This Project
 This is a straightforward but captivating project where HTML and JavaScript take the spotlight.
-Despite the minimal use of CSS, we've managed to create an attractive and interactive Emoji Elegance Parade.
+Despite the minimal use of CSS, I've managed to create an attractive and interactive Emoji Elegance Parade.
 It's a testament to the idea that simplicity can be incredibly charming!

 ## What's Inside?